 Aquatic Visitor Center History

 This hatchery has raised a variety of fish species over 80 years of operation.
 Walleye, sauger, whitefish, herring, yellow perch, coho salmon, chinook salmon, and steelhead have all been raised on site.
-You will also find countless artifacts and photographs on display from days pasts.
+You will also find countless artifacts and photographs on display from days pasts so get on your Put-in-Bay golf cart rental and head on over as soon as you get to the island!

 The Aquatic Visitor’s Center also assists with environmental research.
 You will also find the nation’s oldest biological freshwater field station, Stone Laboratory, nearby.
 It is located on Gibraltar Island.
 Guest can learn about the pressing ecological problems facing Lake Erie and current research projects seeking solutions.
 Walleye tracking, fish population control, fish biology, and aquatic invasive species are all studied in great detail.
 Based on the research completed, the data can assist in suggesting solutions for the government to consider.